 As a boss, you must be a change-maker and a change implementor, and this is not always easy, especially if you are someone who likes the status quo and does not like or deal with change easily.

 This story does have a happy ending.
 The money that was lost did come back, and all was recovered.
 The bank did not help us recover it, but we had to contact the person we accidentally sent the money to, and they were honest and kind enough to return it.
 I learned that many people are inherently good.

 My huge mistake is now a bleep on the radar of business.
 But at the same time, lessons were learned along the way, and changes were implemented to ensure it would not happen again.
 After all, that is all part of being a boss in today’s world.

 Can You Learn Business Without a Degree?

-But if you want to be successful in any kind of business you must become an expert and be good at what you do.
-This means you are going to have to constantly look at ways that you can learn and improve and change with the times.
+But if you want to be successful in any business, you must become an expert and be good at what you do.
+This means you will have to constantly look at ways that you can learn and improve and change with the times.

 What Do You Learn in Business School?

-Having a business degree is not necessary to do your own business or work in business, but it will help you in business and will give you a very good background.
-That is why many businesses want to hire people who have a business degree as they know they have the background and learning foundation that they need or require.
+Having a business degree is not necessary to do your own business or work in business, but it will help you in business and give you a perfect background.
+That is why many businesses want to hire people who have a business degree as they know they have the background and learning foundation they need or require.